Sunshine Coast musician Drew Wilson is calling for an independent body to help make the local music industry fairer.

 Concert-goers say Caloundra Music Festival numbers are ‘low’

-Revellers who attended the tax-payer-funded festival this year said numbers were “unusually low” this year.
+Revellers who attended the taxpayer-funded festival said numbers felt “unusually low”.

-However, in a press release on October 4, Council defended the claims saying the festival attracted “16,000 fans”.
+However, in a press release on October 4, Council said the festival attracted “16,000 fans”.

-Buskers by the Lake organiser Cindy Jensen (pictured left) says attendance was “less than half that amount”.
+Buskers by the Lake organiser Cindy Jensen (pictured left) said attendance was “less than half that amount”.

-Cindy says she volunteered on the gates this year to gain insight into how many people “were really attending”.
+Cindy said she volunteered on the gates this year to gain insight into how many people “were really attending”.

-“We’re stoked, as it gave us a chance to gain some valuable FACTS,” she says on her Buskers Instagram page.
+“We’re stoked, as it gave us a chance to gain some valuable FACTS,” she said on her Buskers Instagram page.

 Mooloolaba musician Liam Griffin also volunteered at the festival.

-“It was an enjoyable weekend of live music,” he says, “I expected to see more people there, though.”
+“It was an enjoyable weekend of live music,” he said.
+“I expected to see more people there, though.”

 A Council spokesperson said the figure released was an “aggregate attendance” of the whole event.

-“All multi-day events supported by Council and Tourism Events Queensland use this methodology to report attendance figures,” she says.
+“All multi-day events supported by Council and Tourism Events Queensland use this methodology to report attendance figures,” she said.

 “Attendance is a different figure to the ‘number of individuals’ that will have attended the festival.
-Weekend tickets are only scanned once on entry, however many patrons attend three days.”
+Weekend tickets are only scanned once on entry, even if patrons attend all three days.”

 Crystal Waters Music Club’s similar fate

-Crystal Waters Music Club became the latest victim in a string of cancelled events by Council in August.
+Crystal Waters Music Club became the latest in a string of Council-related event cancellations in August.

-Other events which suffered a similar blow include Cindy’s two-day busking festival, which became Gypsyland on Tour.
+Other events affected include Cindy’s two-day busking festival, which later became Gypsyland on Tour.

-Cindy says she was forced to “reimagine” the outdoor event in a matter of weeks, over “integrity” issues with Council.
+Cindy said she was forced to “reimagine” the outdoor event within weeks due to “integrity” issues with Council.

-So will this be the end for Caloundra Music Festival, too?
+So will this be the end for Caloundra Music Festival?

 Show goes on for Drew Wilson with new music

-The show will go on for musicians like Drew Wilson (pictured).
+The show goes on for musicians like Drew Wilson.

-“Some people have a goal of recording a song, getting commercial radio play (or) playing to thousands,” he says.
+“Some people have a goal of recording a song, getting commercial radio play or playing to thousands,” he said.

 “I just love that I still get to sing my own songs and people are happy to listen.

-Drew, who has been playing music since he was seven, started making music for the big screen after a Nashville licensing agent asked to use one of his songs.
+Drew, who has been playing music since he was seven, began writing for screen after a Nashville licensing agent reached out to use one of his songs.

 “Needless to say I was pretty excited and showed the song to a few people who all said I should release it, and so here we are.”